Have you ever tried to fit worktop joints and could not get them right?

 Below is a question that I came across which was posted on a forum for kitchen fitters and my reply to it.
 As it is a common problem I thought I would post it on my site to allow others to gain from the reply.

-Fitted another worktop today and wondering where I’m going wrong.
+Fitted more worktop joints today and wondering where I'm going wrong.
 The walls were miles off yet I managed to angle the male and female cut slightly to create a good joint.
 I test fitted and all seemed well.
 I then quickly added in some colourfill and tightened the joint up.
 I was left with a 1mm gap along the joint and after the colourfill had set it seemed to leave a slightly white mark all along the joint.
 I had used the solvent on it yet it still remained.